Back to main site

 Footnotes

-1. Electronic Frontier Foundation, ‘Online Defamation Law’ (accessible at https://www.eff.org/issues/bloggers/legal/liability/defamation#:~:text=Generally%2C%20defamation%20is%20a%20false,slander%20is%20a%20spoken%20defamation).
+1. Electronic Frontier Foundation, ‘Online Defamation Law’ (accessible at https://www.eff.org/issues/bloggers/legal/liability/defamation#:~:text=Generally, defamation is a false,slander is a spoken defamation).
 Under some legal systems, most commonly English law jurisdictions such as Tanzania or Zambia, libel is the term used for a written defamation, while slander refers to spoken defamation.
 Back

-3. For a fuller discussion on the law on defamation, see the training manual published by Media Defence on the principles of freedom of expression under international law: Media Defence, ‘Training manual on international and comparative media and freedom of expression law’, Media Defence at pp 48-64 (2018) (accessible at: https://www.mediadefence.org/resource-hub/resources/media-defence-training-manual-on-international-and-comparative-media-and-freedom-of-expression-law/).
-See also above for a definition of libel and slander Back
+2. For a fuller discussion on the law on defamation, see the training manual published by Media Defence on the principles of freedom of expression under international law: Richard Carver, ‘Training manual on international and comparative media and freedom of expression law’, Media Defence at pp 48-64 (2018) (accessible at https://www.mediadefence.org/sites/default/files/resources/files/MLDI.FoEManual.Version1.1.pdf).
+See also above no. 6 for a definition of libel and slander.
+Back